Fake Accounts, Fake Content and Staying One Step Ahead

 Excitement

 If something makes you react instantly, pause.
-Emotional reactions are often the goal.

 How Misinformation Spreads

-Misinformation spreads because:
+False information spreads because:

-People share without checking
+People share before checking

-Algorithms push dramatic posts
+Algorithms reward dramatic content

-Group chats amplify rumours
+Group chats spread rumours quickly

-Friends trust each other
+Friends trust friends

 Quick Fake Content Checklist

-When you see something suspicious, ask:
+When something feels suspicious, ask yourself:

 Does this account look new?

-Is there real interaction?
+Is there genuine interaction?

 Does this feel too dramatic?